 Regulation 10A of the Town and Country Planning (Local Planning) (England) (Amendment) Regulations 2017 requires that local development documents are reviewed no later than five years from adoption to determine whether they remain relevant and effective.

 Accordingly, the SMCS; SPADPD; and ARJDPD were reviewed (as a collective) by the MWPA in 2014 and 2019 to evaluate their 'soundness' and conformity with the National Planning Policy Framework (NPPF).
 The 2014 review concluded that no immediate changes to these local development documents were required.
 The 2019 review concluded that "overall the adopted Surrey Minerals Plan remains broadly in conformity with the planning policy principles set out in the NPPF.
 However, much of the land identified in the Plan for primary aggregate working has gained planning permission over the period since adoption of the Plan, and the MWPA is approaching the point at which additional reserves will need to be identified to meet anticipated demand for concreting aggregate and soft sand over the next 15 years.
-In addition, national policy on matters of community and environmental protection has developed further since adoption of the Plan in 2011 (e.g., the incoming requirement for development to deliver biodiversity net gain, the UK Government commitment to achieve net zero emissions by 2050, etc.), and there is consequently a need to review and update the approach set out in the adopted Plan."
+In addition, national policy on matters of community and environmental protection has developed further since adoption of the Plan in 2011 (for example the incoming requirement for development to deliver biodiversity net gain, the UK Government commitment to achieve net zero emissions by 2050, etc.), and there is consequently a need to review and update the approach set out in the adopted Plan."

 In November 2020 the MWDS was amended to reflect the need to update the SMCS; SPADPD; and ARJDPD and set out a timetable for preparation and adoption of SCC's first joint minerals and waste development document - the MWLP.